ashishnegi/be_autonomous/Architecture.md

 ~Not needed 8) Collapse button as part of "header" of Quadrant activity list.
 ~ Done 9) How and where to store the data. ~ localstorage / app : putting in localstorage ~ Done 10) Mobile app. ~ installed in friends phone
-11) Deploy on heroku.
+~ Done 11) Deploy on heroku.
+12) Topbar not coming.
+13) Dropdown causing input-keyboard to open.
+14) Checkbox not good.
-12) mobile app : publish : end of month.
+**) mobile app : publish : end of month.

 # Implementation: